 Whatever animals you or your kids love, you’ll be able to give them some TLC and feed them at Greenacres Animal Park.
 Birds, owls, pigs and dogs feature highly, and young ones feeling brave can grab a saddle and go on horseback.
 Llamas and a cheeky Halloween spookfest also appeal.

 A husband and wife team originally created Gypsy Wood Family Fun Park to care for Simba, a small horse born with deformed legs.
-Almost a decade on, he’s at the centre of a gaggle of happy donkey, goats, pot-bellied pigs and other friends, including the smallest breed of sheep in the world.
+Almost a decade on, he’s at the centre of a gaggle of happy donkeys, goats, pot-bellied pigs and other friends, including the smallest breed of sheep in the world.
+There's also the biggest garden railway in Wales and mini-diggers to enjoy.